 According to reports out of the company's native Korea, the Note 4 is being rushed to retailers in an effort to better compete with the iPhone 6.

-With October also set to see the likes of the Sony Xperia Z3 and the Huawei Ascend Mate 7 go on sale, it is in Samsung's interest to get the Note 4 in shops as quickly as possible.
+With October also seeing the likes of the Sony Xperia Z3 and the Huawei Ascend Mate 7 go on sale, it is in Samsung's interest to get the Note 4 in shops as quickly as possible.

 You may also like: